 Not only is the lotus one of the most beautiful flowers, but its leaves, flowers, seeds or roots can be used in tea.
 Lotus tea can be used to treat stomach, spleen or liver problems.
 It is also effective against high blood pressure and can alleviate restlessness and insomnia.

-Roses are well known for their beautiful appearance, wide variety and pleasant aroma.
+Roses are well known for their beautiful appearance, wide variety, and a pleasant aroma.
 Rose tea has Vitamin C in it and is used to treat menstrual cramps or constipation, boost the immune system and has skin and hair benefits.

 Certain varieties of passionflower are said to have medical benefits.
 One of these, Passiflora incarnata, has been used to treat anxiety and insomnia.
 Other varieties are being studied in relation to treating stomach ulcers.